 - Begin in Mountain pose. - Take a big step back with one foot.
 Turn your back toes to point a little out to the side.
-Your front toes point to the front of the mat. - Bring your arms behind your back and place your hands on your opposite elbows.
-Breathe out here. - Take a big breath in and puff up your chest. - As you breathe out, press down through both feet and gently fold down over your front leg. - Pause here for two breaths. - Breathing in, imagine that your torso gets a little longer. - Breathing out, imagine you have the weight of an elephant-your head and chest are broad and heavy. - Breathing in, imagine strong elephant legs, and press deeply into the ground.
+Your front toes point to the front of the mat. - Bring your arms behind your back and place your hands on your opposite elbows or wrists.
+Breathe out here. - Take a big breath in and puff up your chest. - As you breathe out, press down through both feet and gently fold down over your front leg. - Pause here for two breaths. - Breathing in, imagine that your torso gets a little longer. - Breathing out, imagine you have the weight of an elephant-your head and chest are broad and heavy.

-- Breathing out, feel the stretch in the legs.

-- On your next inhale, lift all the way back up to standing while keeping your legs still. - As you exhale, turn your whole body until you are facing the other direction.
+- Breathing in, imagine strong elephant legs, and press deeply into the ground. - Breathing out, feel the stretch in the legs. - On your next inhale, lift all the way back up to standing while keeping your legs still. - As you exhale, turn your whole body until you are facing the other direction.
 Again, your front toes point straight ahead and your back toes point a little bit out to the side.
 Notice whether you need to adjust your stance at all.
-Keep holding your elbows behind your back. - As you breathe in, puff up your chest and make sure you are still holding opposite elbows. - As you breathe out, repeat the pose on the second side. - When you finish the second side, inhale to come back to standing, and exhale return to Mountain.
+Keep holding your arms behind your back. - As you breathe in, puff up your chest. - As you breathe out, press down through both feet and gently fold down over your front leg. - When you finish the second side, inhale to come back to standing, and exhale return to Mountain.